-The Condensed Consolidated Financial Statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at March 29, 2014 and December 28, 2013, the condensed consolidated results of its operations for the three months ended March 29, 2014 and March 30, 2013, the Condensed Consolidated Statements of Comprehensive Income for the three months ended March 29, 2014 and March 30, 2013, and the Condensed Consolidated Statements of the three months ended March 29, 2014 and March 30, 2013.
+The Condensed Consolidated Financial Statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at March 29, 2014 and December 28, 2013, the condensed consolidated results of its operations for the three months ended March 29, 2014 and March 30, 2013, the Condensed Consolidated Statements of Comprehensive Income for the three months ended March 29, 2014 and March 30, 2013, and the Condensed Consolidated Statements of Cash Flows for the three months ended March 30, 2013.
 All intercompany balances and transactions have been eliminated in consolidation.
-The condensed consolidated results of operations for the three months ended March 29, 2014 are not necessarily indicative of the results to be expected for the full year.
+The condensed consolidated results of operations for the three months ended March 30, 2013, and the Condensed Consolidated results of the results to be expected for the full year.